How to Read Java Source Code

 The process of reading the source code

-Understand the core functionality implementation process
+Understand the core functionality implementation process: A map of the source code

 1. First, we need to find the starting point of the functionality implementation.